ReplicaMark5/A2-Prep---QM/AI/learning guides/Chapter 6.md

 > PDCA deals with **sporadic problems**—temporary spikes in variation.
 > For **chronic problems**, structured improvement tools like **Six Sigma DMAIC** are used.

 > [!note]
+> **RCCA vs DMAIC:**
-> RCCA (Root Cause & Corrective Action) uses simpler, graphical tools for day-to-day issues.
+> - RCCA (Root Cause & Corrective Action) is typically **corrective/reactive** — used after a problem or failure occurs.
-> DMAIC tackles complex, recurring issues requiring statistical depth.
+> - DMAIC is **systematic improvement** — includes baseline measurement and broader process enhancement.
+> - Both can use similar tools, but RCCA omits the explicit "Measure" phase.
+> - Juran describes RCCA as "a subset of the larger DMAIC process."

 ---